kinmanlam/serverless-coffee-workshop/instructions/content/4-integration-testing/1b-pre-requisite/_index.en.md

 ## 2. A valid Cognito user account ##
 All the API endpoints are authenticated using Amazon Cognito.
 You will need to have the user credentials created from completing the section [3.
 Configuring the frontends](../3-web-apps/3-frontends/1-displayapp.html).

+You will need to know the user name and password used to access the API.
+In this section of the workshop we will be securely storing the credentials into AWS Secrets Manager.